agroupp/awai-utils/libs/toolbox/README.md

-isLower(str: string) | Return `true` if all characters in the string are lowercase isNullOrEmpty(str: string) | Return `true` if a specified string is null or empty isNullOrWhiteSpace(str: string) | Return `true` if a specified string is null, empty, or consists only of white-space characters isUpper(str: string) | Return `true` if all characters in the string are uppercase splitLines(str: string) | Return an array of the lines in the string, breaking at line boundaries swapCase(str: string) | Return a copy of the string with uppercase characters converted to lowercase and vice versa wrapInHtmlTag(str: string, term: string, tagName: string, tagClasses: string[]) | Return source text with "term" wrapped by specified HTML tag
+isLower(str: string) | Return `true` if all characters in the string are lowercase isNullOrEmpty(str: string) | Return `true` if a specified string is null or empty isNullOrWhiteSpace(str: string) | Return `true` if a specified string is null, empty, or consists only of white-space characters isNumber(str: string) | Return `true` if all characters in the string are digits only isUpper(str: string) | Return `true` if all characters in the string are uppercase random(size: number, alphaLower, alphaUpper, decimal) | Generate alpha numeric random sequence string splitLines(str: string) | Return an array of the lines in the string, breaking at line boundaries swapCase(str: string) | Return a copy of the string with uppercase characters converted to lowercase and vice versa wrapInHtmlTag(str: string, term: string, tagName: string, tagClasses: string[]) | Return source text with "term" wrapped by specified HTML tag